aidenliw/DetectAIText/README.md

 ## Description of Each File

+- **app.py**: Final multi-functional Streamlit app execution file that uses all models to detect AI-generated text.
+This file sets up the user interface and handles model inference.

 - **app_bert.py**: Streamlit app execution file that uses BERT-related models (including DistilBERT and RoBERTa) to detect AI-generated text.
 This file sets up the user interface and handles model inference.

 - **app_gpt.py**: Streamlit app execution file that uses the ChatGPT-4o-mini model to detect AI-generated text.
 This file sets up the user interface and handles API requests to OpenAI.